u14-team/henta/README.md

 > Powerfull bot creating framework
 HENTA consists of a set of libraries that facilitate the creation of bots of any complexity.
 Libraries can be used both together and separately.

+## Status
+Although the framework is not updated regularly, you can always become part of the community and propose your changes to contribute to the development of the project.
+I am also always ready to help you if you have any problems.

+You can create issues, or you can contact me via telegram [@theevolk](https://t.me/theevolk).

 ## Features
 - single code for multiple platforms
 - cluster mode support